SDA-SE/sda-dropwizard-commons/README.md

 Status:
 - Ready to use

+### Client

+All modules prefixed with `sda-commons-client-` provide support for applications that use a Http client to access other services.

+#### Jersey

+The module [`sda-commons-client-jersey`](./sda-commons-client-jersey/README.md) provides support for using Jersey clients withing the dropwizard application.

+Status:
+- Custom SDA exception mapping is missing (compared to REST commons)
+- API may change when custom SDA exception mapping is added

 ## Usage in combination with rest-common

 To keep convergent dependencies when some features of [`rest-common`](https://github.com/SDA-SE/rest-common) are needed,